pencil2d/pencil2d.github.io/doc/faq.md

 + You should attempt to make habit of saving your progress with the next number in sequence at major milestones (i.e keyframes, breakdowns, inbetweens, ink n' paint, etc).
 This way you can prevent to lose your work in the rare case that Pencil2D crashes and corrupts your save.
 + In the future we will attempt to automate this process as well, since it’s good practice to save it that way regardless of stability issues of any given software.

-## I can only see 240 frames, is there a way to increase the timeline frame length?
+## How to increase the timeline frame length?
+I can only see 240 frames.

-Yes, Pencil2D can currently display up to **10,000 thousand frames**.
-The timeline will auto extend when you reach the end of current spaces.
+Pencil2D can currently display up to **10,000 thousand frames**.

+But don't worry the timeline will auto extend when you place a keyframe towards the end of timeline panel display space.

 To enable more frames manually please go to:
 **EDIT > PREFERENCES > TIMELINE > Timeline size in Frames**